huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/general-settings/app-features.md

 # App features
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

 Huma is designed principally for either Decentralised Clinical Trials (DCT) or Remote Patient Monitoring (RPM).
-The app features that are delivered to patients can vary depending on the specific needs of their program.
+The Huma App features that are delivered to patients can vary depending on the specific needs of their program.
 ## How it works​
 From the **Admin Portal**, go to the **App features** tab, under **Overall Settings**.